Skip to main content

 These are flags like -I for include directories and -D for preprocessor definitions.

-The defines is an optional object that should be passed to the TinyCC compiler.
+define is an optional object of preprocessor definitions passed to the TinyCC compiler.

 type Defines = Record<string, string>;